 - A. As applicable, the term of the Agreement ("Initial Term") will be stated in the Agreement.
 Following the Initial Term, the Agreement may be extended by written mutual agreement. - B. UC's obligation to proceed is conditioned upon the appropriation of state, federal and other sources of funds not controlled by UC ("Funding").
 UC will have the right to terminate the Agreement without damage, penalty, cost or further obligation in the event that through no action or inaction on the part of UC, the Funding is withdrawn. - C. UC may, by written notice stating the extent and effective date thereof, terminate the Agreement for convenience in whole or in part, at any time.
 The effective date of such termination shall be consistent with any requirements for providing notice specified in the Agreement, or immediate if no such terms are set forth in the Agreement.
-As specified in the termination notice, UC will pay Supplier as full compensation the pro rata Agreement price for performance through the later of the date that (i) UC provided Supplier with notice of termination or (ii) Supplier's provision of Goods and/or Services will terminate. - D. UC may by written notice terminate the Agreement for Supplier's breach of the Agreement, in whole or in part, at any time, if Supplier refuses or fails to comply with the provisions of the Agreement, or so fails to make progress as to endanger performance and does not cure such failure within five-thirty (305)-business days, or fails to supply the Goods and/or Services within the time specified or any written extension thereof.
-In such event, UC may purchase or otherwise secure Goods and/or Services and, except as otherwise provided herein, Supplier will be liable to UC for any excess costs UC incurs thereby. - E. UC's Appendix Data Security, Appendix BAA, and/or Appendix GDPR will control in the event that one or more appendices are incorporated into the Agreement and conflicts with the provisions of this Article.
+As specified in the termination notice, UC will pay Supplier as full compensation the pro rata Agreement price for performance through the later of the date that (i) UC provided Supplier with notice of termination or (ii) Supplier's provision of Goods and/or Services will terminate. - D. Either party may, by written notice, terminate the Agreement for other party's breach of the Agreement, in whole or in part, at any time, if the breaching party refuses or fails to comply with the provisions of the Agreement, or so fails to make progress as to endanger performance and does not cure such failure within thirty (30) days, or fails to supply the Goods and/or Services within the time specified or any written extension thereof or timely pay for such supplied Goods and/or Services.
+In the event of Supplier's event, UC may purchase or otherwise secure Goods and/or Services and, except as otherwise provided herein, Supplier will be liable to UC for any excess costs UC incurs thereby, not exceeding 110% of the Goods and/or Services purchase price under this Agreement, and thirty (30) days' usage. - E. UC's Appendix Data Security, Appendix BAA, and/or Appendix GDPR will control in the event that one or more appendices are incorporated into the Agreement and conflicts with the provisions of this Article.